huaihuaiweng/CS6400-project/README.md

 Extract the tar and gz files and save the cit-HepTh-abstracts folder in the repository Example of datafile

+A subset of the cit-HepTh-abstracts has been uploaded onto the GitHub utilizing a reduced set of 10 papers from each year This set may not be able to retrieve good recommendations or identify valid co-citations and citations due to its far smaller dataset size
+However the below instructions for data loading and preprocessing can be tested using this reduced dataset

 ```
 Paper: hep-th/0002031
 From: Maulik K. Parikh